-5.3 Stakeholder
+5.5 Stakeholder

-Stakeholders are individuals or groups who are affected or likely to be affected by the project (projectaffected parties PAP) and who may have an interest in the project and/or the ability to influence its outcome, positively or negatively (other interested parties OIPs).
+Stakeholders are individuals or groups who are affected or likely to be affected by the project (project affected parties PAP) and who may have an interest in the project and/or the ability to influence its outcome, either positively or negatively (other interested parties OIPs).

 The identification of stakeholders under project will be based on (a) their roles and responsibilities; (b) possible influence/interest on the project; and (c) their particular circumstances they may be disadvantaged or vulnerable in different ways from each other.
-Stakeholders' analysis involves identifying the stakeholder groups that are likely to affect or be affected by proposed project components and sorting them according to the potential impact, the activities will have on them.
+Stakeholders' analysis involves identifying the stakeholder groups that are likely to affect or be affected by proposed project components and sorting them according to the potential impact the activities will have on them.

 The preliminary stakeholder analysis has identified the various interests of stakeholder groups and the influence these groups may have on the project.
 The analysis also shaped the design of stakeholder consultation events and how to engage them.
+Stakeholders'

-Stakeholders' interest is determined based on the extent to which they may be involved in implementing elements of the project, likelihood in being impacted (positively or negatively) or in which they may benefit from components
+interest is determined based on the extent to which they may be involved in implementing elements of the project, likelihood in being impacted (positively or negatively) or in which they may benefit from components

-5.4 Stakeholder Identification and Consultation
+5.6 Stakeholder Identification and Consultation

-Tansheq team started with stakeholder consultations in October 2022.
+Tansheq team started with stakeholder consultations in September 2022.
 The below bullets capture the process undertaken to date:

-- Introductory meeting with Region Academic Officer, (RAO), - District Executive Director (DED) in Longido District and District Environmental Officer (DEMO), DSEO, As DE - Initial meeting with village government, Ward officials including WEO at Oltepes village, Orbomba ward - Meeting with villagers around in the proposed project area.
+- Introductory meeting with Region Academic Officer, (RAO), Regional Community Development Officer (RCDO). - District Executive Director (Ag.
+DED) in Manyoni District and District Environmental Officer (DEMO), District Community Development Officer (RCDO).and Civil Engineer II, Community Development Officer, procurement Officer and Sociologist - Initial meeting with village government, Ward officials including WEO of Solya ward, VEO of Solya village, Village and hamlet chairperson. - Meeting with workers in the proposed project area